-In this article, we will construct and analyze a one-parameter ($r\in \R$) family of continuum random polymer measures (CRPMs), $\mathbf{M}_r$, whose laws are derived through a weak-disorder limiting regime introduced in~\cite{Clark1,Clark3} for models of random polymers on hierarchical graphs with marginally relevant disorder.
-This scaling limit is similar to the critical regime for (2+1)-dimensional polymers studied by Caravenna, Sun, and Zygouras in the article~\cite{CSZ4}, which extends their previous work~\cite{CSZ0,CSZ1,CSZ2,CSZ3} and is related to the recent result~\cite{GQT} by Gu, Quastel, and Tsai on the two-dimensional stochastic heat equation at criticality.
-The weak-disorder regime for (2+1)-dimensional polymers poses fundamental new challenges from the disorder relevant (1+1)-dimensional polymer model studied by Alberts, Khanin, and Quastel~\cite{alberts,alberts2}, where the convergence of the partition functions can be handled through a term-by-term analysis of polynomial chaos expansions that limit to corresponding Wiener chaos expansions.
-The exact renormalization symmetry baked into our hierarchical model allows us to proceed further in developing a theory for the CRPMs $(\mathbf{M}_r)_{r\in \R}$ in this setting than has currently been achieved for the marginally relevant (2+1)-dimensional model at criticality, and the results here suggest some ideas for what to expect in general for similar critical continuum polymer models.
+In this article, we will construct and analyze a one-parameter ($r\in \R$) family of random continuum polymer measures (RCPMs), $\mathbf{M}_r$, whose laws are derived through a weak-disorder limiting regime introduced in~\cite{Clark1,Clark3} for models of random polymers on hierarchical graphs with marginally relevant disorder.
+This scaling limit is similar to the critical regime for (2+1)-dimensional polymers studied by Caravenna, Sun, and Zygouras in the article~\cite{CSZ4}, which extends their previous work~\cite{CSZ0,CSZ1,CSZ2,CSZ3} and is related to the recent result~\cite{GQT} by Gu, Quastel, and Tsai on the two-dimensional stochastic heat equation at criticality.\footnote{Caravenna, Sun, and Zygouras have posted a more recent result~\cite{CSZ5} on the arXiv that determines the uniqueness of the distributional limits in~\cite{CSZ4} and~\cite{GQT}.} The weak-disorder regime for (2+1)-dimensional polymers poses fundamental new challenges from the disorder relevant (1+1)-dimensional polymer model studied by Alberts, Khanin, and Quastel~\cite{alberts,alberts2}, where the convergence of the partition functions can be handled through a term-by-term analysis of polynomial chaos expansions that limit to corresponding Wiener chaos expansions.
+The exact renormalization symmetry that is baked into our hierarchical model allows us to proceed further in developing a theory for the RCPMs $\{\mathbf{M}_r\}_{r\in \R}$ in this setting than has currently been achieved for the marginally relevant (2+1)-dimensional model at criticality, and the results here suggest some ideas for what to expect in general for similar critical continuum models.